-3. Tracking progress: in order to support and intervene it is important that there is robust data-tracking which is accessible by all staff.
-This will be provided by our investment in data packages including SISRA and ALPs.
+3. Tracking progress: To support and intervene it is important that there is robust data-tracking which is accessible by all staff.
+This will be provided by our investment in data packages including SISRA.

 4. Parental and school engagement: the school needs to work in close partnership with parents and carers to fully understand the needs of individual children and young people.